Steven-Theuerl/Portfolio-Public/README.md

 This is a public-facing portfolio repository intended for informational and showcase purposes only.
 All content and source code are original works by **Steven Theuerl**.

-Unauthorized use or imitation, in whole or in part, will be treated as intellectual property theft and may result in legal action.

 If you're interested in collaboration or licensing, please contact me directly.

 **© 2025 Steven Theuerl.
 All rights reserved.**